Those who want to know how to travel full-time need to ground their expectations. Trust us; we’ve been there!

 The trick to packing well is packing smart.
 Packing lists differ from traveler to traveler, depending on their needs, but here are a few must-haves.

-Of course, your choices depend on the activities in your itinerary, but if you’re really packing smart, you only need two types of footwear: sandals and active shoes.
+Your footwear choice distinguishes between a smooth sailing adventure and utter pain.
+Of course, your choices depend on the activities in your itinerary, but if you’re packing smart, you only need two types of footwear: sandals and active shoes.

 Planning Your Accommodation

 Do you have any friends living in destinations you want to travel to?
 If you consider yourself particularly close with this person, consider offering to pay a share of the rent or bills in exchange for a stay at his house or apartment.

 Using your connections can be a great way to save on accommodation

 3. RV, Caravan or Trailer

 Those who have learned how to travel full-time know that living in an RV or trailer is one of the best ways to do it.